 Demonstrate an understanding of stress and coping as a transaction between the individual and environment.

-Critically evaluate theories of acute and chronic stress and demonstrate an understanding of the links between stress and illness.
+Critically evaluate theories of acute and chronic stress and demonstrate an understanding of the links between stress and illness (physical or psychological).

 Critically evaluate and synthesise coping theories, definitions and understand the distinction between coping styles and coping strategies.

 Appreciate the nature and function of social support and how it influences stress appraisal, coping response and illness outcomes.

 Demonstrate an understanding of the link between interpretation and emotional expression and its influence on stress appraisal, coping response and illness outcomes (physical and psychological).

 |Written assignment, including essay||Written Assignment||

 Students will be given a choice of an essay question, developing a factsheet, or a presentation.

 The exam will consist of four short answer questions.